-Buhari Approves Re-appointment Of Emaimo, Rector, College Of Dental Technology
+Buhari approves re-appointment of Emaimo, Rector, College of Dental Technology

 President Muhammadu Buhari has approved the re-appointment of Dr John Emaimo, as Rector, Federal College of Dental Technology and Therapy, Enugu State, with effect from Nov.
 27.

-The re-appointment of Emaimo was conveyed in a letter signed by the Minister of State for Health, Dr Olorunnimbe Mamora on behalf of President Buhari.
+The approval is conveyed in a letter signed by the Minister of State for Health, Dr Olorunnimbe Mamora on behalf of President Buhari.

 Mamora said that the rector was found eligible for a second term based on his assessment and congratulated him.